What is product marketing?

 Go-to-market strategy

-Launching a product is a big moment, and a well-thought-out go-to-market (GTM) strategy ensures that moment is a success.
+Launching a product is a big moment; a well-thought-out go-to-market (GTM) strategy ensures that the moment is a success.
 Your GTM outlines how, where, and when your product will reach the market.
 It’s about setting the stage for your product’s debut, from choosing the right channels to crafting impactful campaigns.
 A solid GTM strategy ensures your product gains traction quickly and reaches its intended audience effectively.

 When it comes to marketing, everything ties back to product marketing.
 This forms the core of how products are positioned, communicated, and delivered to the audience.
 However, the distinction between product marketing and other marketing roles lies in their objectives and focus areas.